-FIGURE 4-14 Normal refraction effects on target location-angle estimate, 0% humidity (troposphere).
+FIGURE 4-14 ■ Normal refraction effects on target location-angle estimate, 0% humidity (troposphere).

 Unfortunately, the book does not state the position of the target with respect to these curves.
 Largest error at high altitude and small grazing angle.
+Even small errors may be important at long range.